dataluscorp/browser/toolkit/components/telemetry/docs/obsolete/fhr/dataformat.rst

 Version 2
 ^^^^^^^^^

-Starting with Firefox 40, there is an additional optional value:
+Starting with Datalus 40, there is an additional optional value:

 cohort
   Daily cohort string identifier, recorded if the user is part of